cyb3rmik3/Defender-AMA-coverage/README.md

     Displays Data Collection Rules (DCRs) linked to machines for AMA configuration

 *   **Merged View**
-    Combines AMA-enabled devices with associated DCRs for full visibility
+    Combines AMA-enabled and/or Defender devices with associated DCRs for full visibility

 ***